sebnitu/BaseWeb/docs/docs/blocks/tabs.md

 ## make-tabs

-Will output base tab wrapper styles such as margins to itself and stack order to child nav and content blocks.
+Creates the base styles for a the tabs block including tab wrapper, navigation and content.

 ```scss
 @include make-tabs( $options: () );